This website is best viewed on a PC.

 Make positive the puppy kibble has the Nutritional Adequacy Statement pictured below, set by the AAFCO Association of American Feed Control Officials for Large Breed Puppies.
 Read more on this topic- Rapid Growth Rate-Myths VS Facts

-From our research we have decided to switch to these particular brands listed below for our dogs/puppies.
-Diamond Naturals Large Breed Puppy, Victor, and Beaverdam Pet Food brands.
-These kibbles are free of by-products with zero artificial colors, flavors, preservatives, potatoes in any form, peas, and gluten-free grains- No corn, wheat, soy.
+From our research we have decided to switch to these particular formulas/brands listed below for our dogs/puppies.
+All made in the USA.
+Diamond Naturals, and their Large Breed Puppy, Country Vet Naturals, Victor, and Beaverdam Pet Food brands.
+They are Non-GMO, free of by-products with zero artificial colors, flavors, preservatives, potatoes in any form, peas, lentils, legumes and gluten-free grains- No corn, wheat, soy.

 We will switch up on occasion for variety with our adults, and only with AAFCO approved, comparable brands.

 *The FDA warns against the possible link to DCM (Dilated Cardiomyopathy) in dogs fed a grain-free diet with Ingredients Containing - Potatoes in various forms, Lentils, Peas, and other legume seeds.* Read Article: FDA Investigation into Potential Link between Certain Diets and Canine Dilated Cardiomyopathy

 *Our dogs are very active!
 We are fortunate enough to allow them hours of free play outdoors, where they play tug, run around chasing each other, and exploring the property, etc. Because of their high activity level we like to give our adult dogs free choice of dry kibble only, no wet food, as they are maintaining a consistent, healthy weight, and we will adjust this accordingly depending on age, and activity level down the road.
 Otherwise, we would suggest around One year of age with average to moderate activity feeding adult large breed dry dog food two times daily.